TaraRhoseyn/javascript_card_memory_game/README.md

 - I felt it more sensible to let users familiarise themselves with the rules of play **before** the game loaded.
 - It was easier to code decision-branching and logic statements when the elements used by event listeners were more seperated.
 - During development, it was easier to isolate one single mode of play and build the game from there.
 I first build the moderate version of the game.
 Once that version was working well and bug-free, I then built the easy and hard versions.
+- Once the game is loaded, users can re-select the difficulty level by returning home or clicking the 'Select difficulty' button once the game has loaded.

 ![Difficulty](https://github.com/TaraRhoseyn/CI_MS2_CardMemoryGame/blob/main/docs/features/feature-one-s3.PNG)